OCSYT/SlimeTora/README.md

   + No need to extract thousands of files anymore 😅
 + `Bluetooth` and `GX(6/2)` support (with all at the same time supported)
   + Welcome elbow tracker users!
-+ Set tracker settings per-tracker (partial support)
++ Set tracker settings per-tracker
-  + Knee trackers currently have issues, and Bluetooth is not yet supported.
-Both are disabled automatically.
++ Create virtual feet trackers
+  + Using the ankle motion detection festure, we can use the data from the ToF/distance sensors from the ankle to create virtual feet trackers for use in SlimeVR!
+  + Currently in beta and needs more testing
 + Localization support
   + You can help translate the program!
 Clone the repo and make a new file under `/src/static/languages/` with a two-letter language identifier (ending with .json, e.g. `jp.json`)!
 + Linux support